vacu9708/Data-structure/Stack.md

 # Stack
->A stack holds a linear sequence of elements where the element inserted at the last, is the first element to come out.
-In other words stack is based on **Last In, First Out (LIFO)** principle.
+>A stack holds a linear sequence of elements where the element inserted at the last, is the first element to come out, i.e. a stack is based on **Last In, First Out (LIFO)** principle.

 ![stack-660x345](https://user-images.githubusercontent.com/67142421/148844511-1d9a04c3-cb47-4609-b94e-1a9a27723e4f.png)